 The binomial method of calculating probability, developed by the 17th-century Swiss mathematician Jacob Bernoulli, was a significant step in the development of gambling mathematics.

-Considering events with only two possible outcomes (i.e., win or lose,) we can make use of binomial probability.
+When considering events with only two possible outcomes (i.e., win or lose,) use binomial probability.
 It could be tossing a coin, for example.

 While determining the probability of one event is simple enough, determining the probability of a specific outcome for a series of events becomes more complicated.

-Let’s consider the event of throwing a six-sided dice when you play casino table games.
-The probability of getting a specific number on a throw is one out of six (i.e., 1/6.)
+Consider the event of throwing a six-sided dice when you play casino table games.
+The probability of getting a specific number on a throw is one out of six (i.e., 1/6.)ย

 The formula is as follows: